Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 **File naming requirement**
 -------------------------------

+**It is strongly recommended to change the file names of the histological images as the first step of the QUINT workflow.
+By using images that follow the file naming convention as input for ilastik, QuickNII and VisuAlign, the output files from these software will also comply with the naming convention, and are- thereby directly compatible with Nutil Quantifier.**

-* The file names of the *segmentation files* and the *atlas maps* that correspond to a particular section image must contain the same unique ID.
-These unique IDs must also be present in the XML or JSON file containing the anchoring information.
-This happens automatically as long as the images that are anchored with QuickNII contain the unique IDs.
+* The file names of the segmentation and the atlas map that correspond to a particular section image must contain the same unique ID, and should follow the _sXXX... file naming convention, with XXX.. representing the section number (this is not restricted to three digits, _sXXXX also works).

-* By default Quantifier supports IDs in the format: _sXXX.., with XXX.. representing the section number.
-The section number should reflect the serial order and spacing of the sections as this is a requirement for the QuickNII software (e.g. _s002, _s006, _s010 for every 4th section starting with section 2).
-Example: tg2345_MMSH_s001_segmentation.png.
+* The section number should reflect the serial order and spacing of the sections as this is a requirement for QuickNII (e.g. _s02, _s06, _s10 for every 4th section starting with section 2).

+* The unique IDs must also be present in the XML or JSON file containing the registration information (check this by opening with Notepad).
+This happens automatically as long as the file names of the histological images that are used for the QuickNII registration contain the unique IDs.

+* Quantifier also supports user-defined IDs using regular expressions – RegExp.
+This means that it is possible to get round the _sXXX... naming convention.
+While this is not recommended, it is useful in some cases.
+For more information see the “help” button in the Nutil GUI or contact user support.

+**Examples that comply with the naming convention:**

+Histological image: tg2345_MMSH_s001.png.
+Segmentation image: tg2345_MMSH_s001_segmentation.png.
+Atlas map: tg2345_MMSH_s001_nl.flat

 It is fine to include a string of letters and numbers followed by the unique ID.
 As Quantifier scans and detects the "_s" part of the name, the file name should not contain additional "_s".
 Example that would not work: tg2345_MMSH_ss_s001.png.

-**As the _sXXX naming convention applies to both QuickNII and Quantifier, we strongly recommend changing the file names as the first step in the QUINT workflow.
-This can be done with Transform.**

-* Quantifier also supports user-defined IDs using regular expressions – RegExp.
-This means that it is possible to get round the _sXXX... naming convention.
-While this is not recommended, it is useful in some cases.
-For more information on this see the “help” button in the Nutil GUI or contact user support.

 **Preparing the segmentations**